LUX-YU/lux-cmake-toolset/readme.md

 Or just copy this project to your project, and include the lux-cmake-toolset-config.cmake

 ## Component Tool Set
 The Component CMake tool is used to create a component-based project.
+The component is also a cmake target, so some cmake functions like target_compile_definitions and target_include_directories are also working for the components.

-With the `add_component` , `add_interface_component` and `install_projects` function, you can create a component-based project.
+With the `add_component` , `add_interface_component` and `install_components` function, you can create a component-based project.
-The project can be used as follows:
+The project created by this toolset can be used as follows:
 ``` cmake
 find_package(<TARGET_PROJECT_NAME> CONFIG REQUIRED COMPONENTS <COMPONENT_NAME>)